reverentgeek/okta.github.io/_source/_posts/2019-09-05-laravel-authentication.md

 layout: blog_post
 title: "Build a Simple Laravel App with Authentication"
 author: krasimir
-description: "Let's build a simple Laravel app and add authentication with a custom identity provider"
+description: "Let's build a simple Laravel app and add authentication with a custom identity provider."
 tags: [ laravel, authentication, php ]
 tweets:
 - "Did you know you don't have to use Laravel's built-in authentication?
 Check out how!"